wp-plugins/bepro-listings/readme.txt

 	* Paid Listings - Charge users per category or charge a flat fee to submit a listing (BePro Cart required).
 Or use one of our membership addons to limit listings and features by level
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
 In fact, we have a free BePro Listings Realestate addon
 	* Car Dealer - List your vehicle inventory, cars, trucks, boats, planes etc. Or use geo features for Fleet Tracking
-	* Affiliate - List, price, and link to amazon products or other popular affilate campaigns.
+	* Link Directory - List, price, and link to amazon products or other popular affilate campaigns.
 	* Portfolio - Feature your work in various ways, allowing users to view details and comment.
 Great for showcasing your projects.
 	* Pet Directory - Showcase information on any animal and allow users to search and filter through them
 	* Store Finder - List your store or shop branches including, location and contact details